Polr URL Shortener Admin Takeover

 Setup Screen for Polr

-This second step is responsible for migrating the database (setting up the tables), updating the GeoIP database and creating the initial admin user.
-Polr set a cookie in this initial request with some information required for the second page, along with a secret token to block unauthorized users.
-The content of the cookie is a json object, as follows:
+This second step is responsible for migrating the database (setting up the tables), updating the GeoIP database, and creating the initial admin user.
+Polr sets a cookie in this initial request with some information required for the second page, along with a secret token to block unauthorized users.
+The content of the cookie is a JSON object, as follows:

 {